CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 1. At the **Microsoft Defender** portal **Home** screen, scroll down the navigation menu items to the **Assets (1)** section, and select **Devices (2)**.

    ![Standart protection](../Media/devices-2905.png)

+   >**Note:** If you don’t see the **Devices** under the **Assets** section in the **Defender portal**, sign out by selecting the circle with your initials in the top-right corner and choosing Sign out.
+You can also try refreshing the page using Ctrl+F5, waiting 30–45 minutes, or opening the portal in InPrivate mode.
+Then sign back in using your Tenant Email credentials.
+If the option is still not visible after trying these steps, it may be an issue with the Defender portal.
+In that case, please contact Cloudlabs-Support@spektrasystems.com for assistance.

 1. The process to deploy the Defender XDR workspace should start, and you should see messages saying **loading and Initializing** briefly displayed at the top of the page, and then you're going to see an image of a coffee mug and a message that reads: **Hang on!
 We're preparing new spaces for your data and connecting them.** It takes approximately 5 minutes to finish. **Leave the page open and make sure it finishes since it's required for the next Lab.**